 As the implications of China's rise became clearer, the Indo-Pacific gained its value in regional strategic discourse.
 In Australia, the use of the term 'Indo-Pacific' in connection with policy formulation became noticeable by 2011-12 (Scott 425-448).
-Thus, Australia's Ambassador to India, Peter Varghese, claimed in 2012 that, "it makes more sense to think of the Indo-Pacific, rather than the Asia Pacific, as the crucible of Australian security... [and]... the centre of gravity of Australia's economic and strategic interests" (Varghese 2).
-This shift was captured in Australia's National Security Strategy 2013, which adopted the Indo-Pacific framework to emphasise "the growing significance of this geographic corridor and of India" (Government of Australia 2013, 30).
+Thus, Australia's Ambassador to India, Peter Varghese, claimed in 2012 that, "it makes more sense to think of the Indo-Pacific, rather than the Asia Pacific, as the crucible of Australian security... [and]... the centre of gravity of Australia's National Security Strategy 2013, which adopted the Indo-Pacific framework to emphasise "the growing significance of this geographic corridor and of India" (Government of Australia 2013, 30).